 Sprinkle the bottom of a pan with extra virgin olive oil and sear over high heat the amberjack on both sides for a few seconds.
 Set it aside.

-Put in pan garlic, the onion, half of parsley, half the capers and sauté for a minute, then add the potatoes and the whole grape tomatoes.
-Add a little’ of hot water, Add salt and cook covered over medium heat until the potatoes are tender and the tomatoes slightly wilted (It will take 10-15 minutes) as you see in VIDEO RECIPE.
+Put garlic in the pan, the onion, half of parsley, half the capers and sauté for a minute, then add the potatoes and the whole grape tomatoes.
+Add some hot water, Add salt and cook covered over medium heat until the potatoes are tender and the tomatoes slightly wilted (It will take 10-15 minutes) as you see in VIDEO RECIPE.

-Join the amberjack with sauce, the capers and parsley-others, season with salt and pepper and cook a minute or two, always covered and over a very low heat, so the amberjack is flavored but remains rosy inside.
+Join the amberjack with sauce, the capers and parsley-others, season with salt and pepper and cook a minute or two, always covered and over a very low heat, so that the amberjack will taste but remain rosy inside.
 Adjust if necessary with salt and pepper.